History of Croatia

-At the time of the Roman Empire, the area of modern Croatia comprised two Roman provinces, Pannonia and Dalmatia.
+At the height of the Roman Empire, the area of modern Croatia comprised two Roman provinces, Pannonia and Dalmatia.
 After the collapse of the Western Roman Empire in the 5th century, the area was subjugated by the Ostrogoths for 50 years, before being incorporated into the Byzantine Empire.

 Croatia, as a polity, first appeared as a duchy in the 7th century.
 With the nearby Principality of Lower Pannonia, it was united and elevated into the Kingdom of Croatia which lasted from 925 until 1102.
 From the 12th century, the Kingdom of Croatia entered a personal union with the Kingdom of Hungary.
 It remained a distinct state with its ruler (Ban) and Sabor, but it elected royal dynasties from neighboring powers, primarily Hungary, Naples, and the Habsburg monarchy.
 From the 15th to the 17th centuries was marked by intense struggles between the Ottoman Empire to the south and the Habsburg Empire to the north.

 Following the First World War and the dissolution of Austria-Hungary in 1918, Croatian lands were incorporated into the Kingdom of Yugoslavia.
-Following the German invasion of Yugoslavia in April 1941, the Independent State of Croatia, a puppet state organized by the Germans and the Italians, was established.
-It was defeated in May 1945, after the Bleiburg repatriations.
-The Socialist Republic of Croatia was formed as a constituent republic of the Socialist Federal Republic of Yugoslavia.
-In 1991, Croatia's leadership severed ties with Yugoslavia and proclaimed independence amidst the dissolution of Yugoslavia.
+Germany invaded Yugoslavia in 1941, operating the puppet state Independent State of Croatia alongside Italy until 1943.
+The Socialist Republic of Croatia was formed as a constituent republic of Socialist Yugoslavia until Croatia proclaimed independence in 1991.
+As a modern country, Croatia joined the military alliance NATO in 2009, later ascending into the European Union in 2013.